d-wiltshire/FluNet/README.md

 Scalar functions are functions that return one row per row of data (unlike aggregate functions, which aggregate multiple rows into one value).
 Scalar functions can be built-in or user-defined.
 For example, ROUND() is a built-in scalar function that rounds each given value to a specified number of decimal places.

 Users can define their own scalar functions and call these functions to transform their data.
+In this example, we create a function called "ishigh" that takes one parameter, an integer.
+If the integer is over 100, the function will return "YES", and if the integer is not, the function will return "NO".
+In the query below, we apply this function to the inf_a value to create a new field called "ishigh".

 ![image](https://github.com/d-wiltshire/FluNet/assets/100863488/61a2ab7d-58f9-4384-8d2d-392293ad5c7e)